None of us set out to live a life we can’t afford.

 2 | You’re Not Saving While You Spend

-Then, once you accumulate your earnings ($5.01 is the minimum payout) – Ebates will send you a check or deposit that money into your PayPal.
+And Ebates will either send you a check or deposit that money into your Paypal.

 “It’s not how much you make, it’s how much you save.”